bongo-Louis/projectEclipseWS/README.md

 	2. Check layout on mobile widths.

 **Browsers / Screen Sizes**:
-- Tested on Chrome and Edge on Windows.
+- Tested with Chrome Windows.
 - Layout checked at mobile and desktop widths.

-**Known Issues**:
-- Add any bugs discovered during testing here.

 ## Credits
 Nintendo and Gamefreak for the Pokemon characters and official art.